USS Nashville (LPD-13)

-The USS Nashville (LPD-13), an amphibious transport dock, transported and landed troops, vehicles, and cargo in war zones.
-Because of the many asbestos components, this ship caused exposure and harm to the crew and officers.
+The USS Nashville (LPD-13), was an amphibious transport dock constructed during a time of peak asbestos use on ships.
+Because of the many asbestos components, the Nashville caused exposure and harm to the crew and officers.
 Some of the veterans who served on her are now suffering the devastating consequences of asbestos exposure, with respiratory illnesses including pleural mesothelioma.

 About the USS Nashville